-- Creativity, of course, management, and time are crucial in achieving a smooth, fluid, flowing run. - Judges will only score tricks successfully landed.
-The rider must show complete control to have executed the trick and successfully stay in the wave. - Judges will provide subjective scoring of each rider based on their overall opinion of how well the rider performed his routine in relation to each of the established same divisions.
-Scores shall be given by each Judge on a scale of 1-10, in increments of .1 (on the tenth) for each of the 5 subjective categories. - Within a round of heats, and for the entirety of the competition event, the performance of all competitors in each Division should be evaluated by the same judging team. - The first rider in each division will be used as a benchmark by which the remaining Competitors will be judged.
-The judging teams score do not have to have the same score for this athlete, however the judging team should discuss a score range in each fie DRIVE categories. - Each judge will score the said rider and at the end of the run, the Judging Team will confer and attempt to agree upon the subjective score benchmark for each subjective component.
+- Creativity, of course, management, and time are crucial in achieving a smooth, fluid, flowing run. - Judges will only score tricks successfully landed. - Judges will provide subjective scoring of each rider based on their overall opinion of how well the rider performed his routine in relation to each of the established same divisions.
+Scores shall be given by each Judge on a scale of 1-10, in increments of .1 (on the tenth) for each of the 5 subjective categories. - Within a round of heats, and for the entirety of the competition event, the performance of all competitors in each Division should be evaluated by the same judging team. - The first rider in each division will be used as a benchmark by which the remaining Competitors will be judged. - Each judge will score the said rider and at the end of the run, the Judging Team will confer and attempt to agree upon the subjective score benchmark for each subjective component.
 As such, the first rider in each division will have almost identical subjective scores from each Judge.
 It is not required that the subjective benchmark score of the first rider be the same for each subjective category. - Each division, and each heat of a division, must establish a separate subjective score benchmark using the first rider in the Division or heat. - subjective scoring criteria, in comparison to other riders within the division or heat.

-All Riders: All riders must compete in the order of the posted running order.
+All Riders: Wakesports uses the heat format.
+All riders must compete in the order of the posted running order.
 If an athlete rides out of order his/her scores will not be counted.